Breezy trade winds expected to continue across the state

-HONOLULU (KHON2) — High pressure north of the state will maintain moderate to breezy trade winds through the week.
+HONOLULU (KHON2) — Moderate to breezy trade winds will continue through the week, and may get a little stronger by the weekend.

 [Hawaii’s Weather Station – Latest in Hawaii weather]